 People visiting often ask us what they can bring to help.
 Below are some suggestions of items that can be hard for us to get in Tanzania.

-- Medical Supplies (plasters, Paracetamol)
+- First-Aid supplies (plasters, Paracetamol)

-- Pencils, Pens, and workbooks
+- Pencils, pens, erasers, and workbooks

 - Games appropriate for children ages 5-10 (e.g. Uno cards, Twister, Junior Monopoly, Soccer balls, puzzles etc.)

 Some people also ask us what they can send.
 Putting your faith in the postal service is a trusting act in any country, but when sending to Africa it can be all the more unknown!
 That is why we have included a few tips on how best to go about this:

 Sending via regular post: This is OK but arrival times vary, but costs are lower than almost all other providers.
 Most businesses and residence have a ‘P.O.
 Box’ address so when a letter or parcel arrives it is delivered into our Arusha box and a note sent for us to collect it.
 This is the most cost effective but slowest option and timing can vary from one to several weeks.

 Sending via DHL International courier service: This is a more costly option but a much quicker and safer.
 On the pro-forma slip we ask that you stipulate a small nominal amount in the value box – this is because items of high value (i.e. $20.00+) will require us to pay import tax on collection.
 This is something we can little afford even if we are dying to receive your generous gift!

 Sending via FEDEX: This has proven itself to be the best option for us.
 It does have the expense of an international courier service for you but delivers much quicker and to our doorstep!
 Please remember to follow our tips on the stipulation of nominal value in the pro-forma slip to avoid income tax problems.